-The Schoenborn Research Symposium is a showcase for the talent and accomplishments of our graduate students, and a prime indicator of the overall excellence of our graduate program.
+The Schoenborn Research Symposium and Exhibition is a showcase for the talent and accomplishments of our graduate students, and a prime indicator of the overall excellence of our graduate program.

-The daylong Symposium features oral presentations by Ph.D. candidates, and poster presentations by mid-level students.
-Oral presentations are judged by a faculty jury, while the poster presentations are judged by attending graduate students.
+The daylong Symposium features oral presentations by Ph.D. candidates and poster presentations by mid-level students.
+A faculty jury judges oral presentations, while the poster presentations are judged by attending graduate students.

 Dr. Edward M. Schoenborn Jr. was a key leader in transforming the character of our department.
 In 1945, he joined the department as its head.
 Early in his headship, he oversaw two major educational milestones: in 1948 the undergraduate program was accredited for the first time by the Engineer’s Council for Professional Development and the American Institute of Chemical Engineers and in 1949 the Ph.D. program was established.
 The Schoenborn Graduate Research Symposium is an on-going tribute to his longstanding service to our department.